 - Ask technical writers to close the gap between what readers could understand and what the publications said.

-Because of its ease of use and accuracy (especially on technical materials), the Air Force approved using the FORCAST formula on all of their publications.
+Because of its ease of use and accuracy (especially on technical materials), the Air Force approved using the FORCAST formula on all of its publications.

 The FORCAST Readability Formula